NicoZweifel/bevy_feronia/README.md

 A `ScatterItem`'s `LOD`'s are grouped by `Name`.

 > [!CAUTION]
-> When defining multiple assets per layer without names, a different Asset will render when `LODs` are changing, leading to visual bugs.
+> When defining multiple `ScatterItems` per `ScatterLayer` without names, a different asset will render when `LODs` are changing, leading to visual bugs.

 ```rust
 // Landscape